annaesvensson/yellow-highlight/README.md

 ## Acknowledgments

 This extension includes [highlight.php 9.18.1.9](https://github.com/scrivo/highlight.php) by Ivan Sagalaev and Geert Bergman.
-Thanks for the great work.
+Thank you for the good work.

 ## Installation